 This by-election was called due to the resignation of Liberal, Helen Dore, who had been on the district council since its inception in 1973.

-Graham Windybank, leader of the town council managed to retain the seat for the Liberals by a majority of 76 votes over rival, John Cooke.
-It was never going to be an easy task for the Conservatives who needed more than a 7% swing from 1979 poll, to be victorious.
+Graham Windybank, leader of the town council, managed to retain the seat for the Liberals by a majority of 76 over rival, John Cooke.
+It was never going to be an easy task for the Tories who needed more than a 7% swing from 1979 poll.

 The district council had reduced the number of councillors down to 45 from the previous 58.
-This left Kenilworth with only 8 seats to contest.
-This meant a restructuring of the ward boundaries and the reduction from five wards to three, which did not go down well with the Liberals.
-Abbey & Borrowell was renamed just Abbey with Castle and Windy Arbour being the two wards that disappeared.
+This left Kenilworth with only 8 seats to contest, which meant a restructuring of the ward boundaries and the reduction from five to three wards.
+This did not go down well with the Liberals.
+Abbey & Borrowell was renamed just Abbey, with Castle and Windy Arbour wards disappearing.

-The Consevatives took seven of the seats, leaving only one Liberal left, Bob Butler, who only just got elected by two votes over Tory rival Tony Dalton in Park Hill.
-But Jack Bastock and Haydn Thomas were the biggest casulties of all the Liberals, both being dumped out of Abbey ward.
+The Conservatives took seven of the seats, leaving only one Liberal left, Bob Butler, who only retained his seat by two votes, over Tory Tony Dalton in Park Hill.
+But Jack Bastock and Haydn Thomas were the biggest casulties of all the Liberals, both being dumped from Abbey ward.
 Mr Thomas said; “There is no doubt the boundary changes have helped the Tories and the Labour party took votes off us”.
 He added; “People voting Labour had effectively put the Tories in.
 If it were not for the Labour vote the Liberals would have been comfortably elected”.

 Town mayor, Labour’s Bill Wozencroft, lost his seat in St. John’s.
-The newly formed SDP didn’t fair well, with their two candidates, John Whitehouse and Mary Harrison being unsuccessful in St. John’s ward.
+The newly formed Social Democratic Party (SDP) didn’t fair well either, their two candidates, John Whitehouse and Mary Harrison being unsuccessful in St. John’s.

 Six of the Tories who stood for re-election, retained their seats.
 For John Cooke, this was the first district council election he had contested beating Liberal rival Jack Bastock by just 21 votes.